Qiskit/qiskit/CONTRIBUTING.md

 build/install steps to install Qiskit Terra.
 This means you just run `pip install .` in your local git clone to build and install Qiskit Terra.

-Note that in order to run `python seutp.py ...` commands you need have these packages installed in your environment: `setuptools`, `wheel`, `setuptools-rust`:

-    pip install setuptools wheel setuptools-rust

 Do note that if you do use develop mode/editable install (via `python setup.py develop` or `pip install -e .`) the Rust extension will be built in debug mode without any optimizations enabled.
 This will result in poor runtime performance.
 If you'd like to use an editable install with an optimized binary you can run `python setup.py build_rust --release --inplace` after you install in editable mode to recompile the rust extensions in release mode.

+Note that in order to run `python seutp.py ...` commands you need have build dependency packages installed in your environment, which are listed in the `pyproject.toml` file under the `[build-system]` section.

 ## Test